 - Online by following our step-by-step process first you need to create an account at publictrustonline.co.nz - > In person by booking an appointment with one of our experts, by calling 0800 371 471 or visiting publictrust.co.nz/locations

-This document is provided for informational purposes only and is not intended to replace a legal will document.
-It should not be relied upon as a substitute for professional legal advice tailored to your specific circumstances.
+This document is intended for general information purposes only and does not serve as a legal will.
+It should not be considered a substitute for professional legal advice tailored to your individual circumstances.